This Scam Could Cost You Your Life

 Here’s just one example: When agents from the U.S. Health and Human Services found Juan Seoane, they thought they'd caught the mastermind behind a $350,000 Medicare fraud [*].

-Instead, they found an 84-year-old man close to death and living in squalor.
+Instead, they found an 84-year-old man on the brink of death and living in squalor.
 As it turned out, Seoane was the unfortunate victim of medical identity theft.
-Scammers used his details to cash in while Seoane clung to life in a filthy room.
+Scammers used his stolen details to line their pockets while Seoane clung to life in a filthy room.

 Medical identity theft can be devastating.
-So how do you know if you’ve been a victim of a medical scam, and how can you protect yourself?
+So how do you know if you’ve been a victim of a medical scam?
+How can you protect yourself?

 What Is Medical Identity Theft?